Stop The Guesswork: 5 Ways To Determine If You Have A Slab Leak

 If you start to notice moisture or mildew in or beneath your carpeting, start investigating.
 Cracks in tile floors, or bubbles in linoleum are probable signs of a a leak under the concrete slab.

 As water starts to collect from leaking underneath a slab, it has nowhere to go but up.
 As it rises, the water begins to cause damage to your flooring that may the first noticeable sign of a leak somewhere under the foundation.

-If you start to notice that particular portions of your floor are warmer than others, this is the sign of a hot water line leak.
-Hot water is easier to discover than cold water, so be grateful you were able to detect the leak early on!
+If it feels like some parts of your floor are warmer than others, it may indicate a hot water line leak.
+Hot water leaks are easier to discover than cold water and can often be detected earlier.

-4. Low Water Pressure
+Low Water Pressure

-5. Water Meter is Spinning or High Water Bills
+Water Meter Spinning or Increased Water Bills

 If your water bill for the month suddenly triples, you most likely have a seeping pipe somewhere.
 Just one small slab leak can produce up to 10,000 gallons of water in a singular month.

 What to Do If You Suspect You Have a Slab Leak